 Complete the setup wizard to apply the servicing profile to devices that meet the defined criteria.
 You have two options.

-- The first (and recommended) option will be to use All Devices, which will manage all eligible devices on your tenant.
-This choice will move the device from the channel it’s on, if that channel is selected in the device criteria, to Monthly Enterprise Channel.
+- The first (and recommended) option is to use All Devices, which will manage all eligible devices on your tenant.
+This choice moves the device from the channel it’s on, if that channel is selected in the device criteria, to Monthly Enterprise Channel.

-- The second option is to use Groups, which allows you to specify an Azure Active Directory group to target the profile management.
+- The second option is to use Groups, which allows you to specify a Microsoft Entra group to target the profile management.
 You can configure the servicing profile based on a device's servicing channel, available disk space, macro usage, and add-ins.
-To learn more about the requirements of and best practices around the Groups feature, refer to How to set up the servicing profile with the “by Azure AD group” feature.
+To learn more about the requirements of and best practices around the Groups feature, refer to How to set up the servicing profile with the “by Microsoft Entra group” feature.

-You can see a demo of how to use Azure Active Directory group filtering by watching this video.
+You can see a demo of how to use Microsoft Entra group filtering by watching this video.